pat-coady/learning_ai/_posts/2017-07-28-ai-gym-workout.md

 ## Training

+I have posted notebooks with interesting training curves for each environment on my [Gist Page](https://gist.github.com/pat-coady).

 ### Optimizer

 The ADAM optimizer is used to train both the value function and policy networks.
 I compared the performance of the ADAM optimizer to vanilla SGD and SGD with Nesterov Momentum.
 For this application, ADAM gave the best training results.